Utah Administrative Code

 (b) The operator shall either remove the starting platforms or secure them with a lockable cone-type platform safety cover when not in competitive use.

-(4) Areas of a pool where diving is not permitted must have "NO DIVING" or the international no diving icon, or both provided in block letters at least four inches in height in a contrasting color on the deck, located on the horizontal surface of the deck or coping as close to the water's edge as practical.
+(4) Areas of a pool where diving is not permitted must have "NO DIVING" or the international no diving icon, or both provided in block letters at least four inches, 10.16 centimeters, in height, as required in R392-302-39(3)(a), in a contrasting color on the deck, located on the horizontal surface of the deck or coping as close to the water's edge as practical.

-(a) Where the "NO DIVING" warnings are used, the spacing between each warning may be no greater than 25 feet.
+(a) Where the "NO DIVING" warnings are used, the spacing between each warning may be no greater than 25 feet, 7.62 centimeters.

 (b) Where the icon alone is used on the deck as required, the operator shall also post at least one "NO DIVING" sign in plain view within the enclosure.
-Letters shall be at least four inches in height with a stroke width of at least one-half inch.
+Letters shall be at least four inches, 10.16 centimeters, in height with a stroke width of at least one-half inch.

 (a) In areas of a pool where the water depth is greater than 2 feet, 60.96 centimeters, and less than 5 feet, 1.52 meters, as measured vertically from the bottom of the pool to the mean operating level of the pool water, steps or ladders must be provided, and be located in the area of shallowest depth.